tyconsulting/blog.tyang.github.io/_posts/2015-02-17-updated-management-pack-for-windows-server-logical-disk-auto-defragmentation.md

 <a href="http://blog.tyang.org/wp-content/uploads/2015/02/image4.png"><img style="background-image: none; padding-top: 0px; padding-left: 0px; display: inline; padding-right: 0px; border: 0px;" title="image" src="http://blog.tyang.org/wp-content/uploads/2015/02/image_thumb4.png" alt="image" width="601" height="266" border="0" /></a>

-As you can see, the default group discoveries are looking for any logical drives with the device name (drive letter) matches regular expression <strong>^$</strong>. “^$” represent blank / null value.
+As you can see, the default group discoveries are looking for any logical drives with the device name (drive letter) matches regular expression <strong>^$</strong>. "^$" represent blank / null value.
 Since all the discovered logical device would have a device name, these groups will be empty.
 You will need to modify the group memberships to suit your needs.

 For example, if you want to include C: drive of all the physical servers, the group membership could be something like this:

 <a href="http://blog.tyang.org/wp-content/uploads/2015/02/grouppop.png"><img class="alignnone  wp-image-3718" src="http://blog.tyang.org/wp-content/uploads/2015/02/grouppop.png" alt="grouppop" width="602" height="590" /></a>
 <ul><!--EndFragment--></ul>
-<span style="color: #ff0000;">Note:</span> In SCOM, only Hyper-V VMs are discovered as virtual machines. if you are running other hypervisors, the “virtual machine” property probably wont work.
+<span style="color: #ff0000;">Note:</span> In SCOM, only Hyper-V VMs are discovered as virtual machines. if you are running other hypervisors, the "virtual machine" property probably wont work.
 <h3>MP Download</h3>
 There are 2 management pack files included in this solution.
 You can download them <a href="http://blog.tyang.org/wp-content/uploads/2015/02/Windows.Server.Auto_.Defrag.zip">HERE</a>.